—The man in red himself (Mario Kart 64)note The Japanese version has a different announcer however.

 Hollywood Drowning: Surprisingly averted in Mario Kart 7 and 8.
 Although there are tracks which let you go underwater freely, there are tracks where you aren't allowed to go underwater.
 In these tracks, your character will fall and scream until they hit the water and their screaming is promptly cut off because you can't be heard underwater.
 This contrasts other Mario Kart games where their voices are heard even when they are submerged underwater.

-Hot Potato: Mario Kart Wii introduces a new item called the Thunder Cloud, or as some call it, the "Herpes Cloud" (because you transfer it by contact) which gives a ten-second warning before it zaps you, shrinking you temporarily, but you can pass it to someone else by exchanging contact with them.
+Hot Potato: Mario Kart Wii introduces a new item called the Thunder Cloud, which gives a ten-second warning before it zaps you, shrinking you temporarily, but you can pass it to someone else by exchanging contact with them.
 It does, however, give you a slight speed boost (and the ability to drive off-road without losing speed), making it a double-edged sword.

 Battle Modes involving the Shine Sprite are a reverse version of this, where whoever is holding onto the single Single Sprite when time runs out is the winner.